National Bohemian "Colt" (circa 1960)

 The Cans

 National Bohemian was sold widely through the mid-Atlantic region and into the South.
-In 1954 they bought Altes Brewing in Detroit and spread into the industrial midwest.
+In 1954 the brewery bought Altes Brewing in Detroit and spread into the industrial Midwest.
 In 1956 they bought the old Marlin Brewery in Orlando.
-In 1961 they bought a brewery in Miami and closed the Orlando plant.
-Despite all this expansion, the Colt cans seem to have been limited to sales in the Mid-Atlantic area, where you'd find fans of the Baltimore team.
+Five years later they bought a second, newer Florida brewery in Miami to replace the older and likely less efficient Orlando plant.
+Despite all this expansion, Colt can sales seem to have been mostly limited to the Mid-Atlantic area where Baltimore fans of the team were concentrated.
+(The can has also been dumped in Maine, but it could be that some die-hard fans brought them on a fishing trip!)
 They're very common in Virginia and Maryland both.

 The flat top can seems to have been used through 1963.
 There is also a straight steel flat to go with the aluminum one.
 The steel one is much less common. (photo on left) In the Spring of 1963 National went to the zip top can for their normal 12 and 16 oz sizes.
 I have not yet found when they switched to a zip top on their 7 oz can, except for an advertisement from December 1964 (seen below) which indicates they had switched by then.
 The zip top must not have been used very long as it is a tough can.
 The one I have is pretty rough.
 I found maybe a case of them in a single dump west of DC, but only a small handful were in good enough condition to keep.
 The dump contained mostly very common Black Label and National Bohemian cans. |